nzzdev/Q-table/README.md

 }
 ```

-- Depedning on the selected `colorColumnType`, either `numerical` or `categorical`, some of the properties will be added
+- Depending on the selected `colorColumnType`, either `numerical` or `categorical`, some of the properties will be added
 - **Important**: The properties `categoricalOptions` and `numericalOptions` will always be an object, even if not selected
 - If selecting the `colorColumnType` `numerical`, the following properties will be added
 ```javascript